rycolab/website/content/classes/llm-s24/main.md

       <!-- <a href="https://drive.google.com/file/d/1-5RA-omzSxuyKtb4jhOII5i42zJJTwMX/view?usp=share_link" target="_blank">Slides</a> -->
       </td>
       <td>
+      <a href="https://arxiv.org/abs/2311.17035" target="_blank">Nasr et al. Scalable Extraction of Training Data from (Production) Language Models</a>,
+      <a href="https://arxiv.org/abs/1607.00133" target="_blank">Abadi et al. Deep Learning with Differential Privacy</a>
       </td>
     </tr>
     <tr>
       <td>24.
 5. 2024</td>
       <td>1 hour</td>
-      <td>Memorization and Privacy</td>
+      <td>Data lifecycle</td>
       <td>
       Florian
       </td>
       <td>
       <div id="summary31" style="display:none">
-      We look into language models’ remarkable ability to memorize training data, and the risks this may pose for privacy or copyright.
-We will look at different ways to define memorization and privacy for textual models, and understand the different threats they aim to address.
-We will then review methods for provably guaranteeing the confidentiality and privacy of machine learning systems, and debate their adequacy in the context of textual models.
+      So far, most of the course has been about models.
+But what would these models be without the right data?
+We will discuss the lifecycle of modern training sets for language models, to understand how design choices in the data collection and maintenance process influence the model’s “world view”.
+We will review emerging guidelines and best practices for managing and documenting machine learning datasets across their lifetime.
       <br/>
       <br/>
       </div>